American College of Clinical Pharmacy

 Dr. Sorensen is Professor and Senior Executive Associate Dean at the College of Pharmacy, University of Minnesota, and Executive Director for the Alliance for Integrated Medication Management.
 His work concentrates on identifying strategies that facilitate clinical practice development and developing change management and leadership skills in student pharmacists, pharmacy residents and practitioners.
 For over 20 years, his scholarly activities have focused on building collaborations with health care organizations to implement clinical strategies delivered by pharmacists that improve health outcomes.
 This work is grounded in diffusion of innovation theory, principles of quality improvement, and the discipline of implementation science.

-Leeann K. Webster, MBA, CDE
+Leeann K. Webster, MBA, CDCES

-Leeann K. Webster, MBA, CDELeeann Webster, RPh, MBA, CDE is the Director of the Ambulatory Clinical Pharmacy Programs for Geisinger.
+Leeann K. Webster, MBA, CDCESLeeann Webster, RPh, MBA, CDE is the Director of the Ambulatory Clinical Pharmacy Programs for Geisinger.
 Leeann is a 1997 graduate of the University of Pittsburgh School of Pharmacy, a 2019 graduate of the University of Scranton Kania School of Management and a Certified Diabetes Educator.
 Leeann is a Clinical Instructor of Pharmacy in the Department of Medical Education at Geisinger Commonwealth School of Medicine and has presented at national and state symposiums.
 Leeann’s responsibilities include oversight of Geisinger’s Medication Therapy Disease Management (MTDM) Programs and Geisinger’s Pharmacy Refill Call Center, which manages all refill requests and medication related electronic communication entering the system, approximately 89,000 encounters per month.
 Geisinger’s MTDM Program includes 82 clinical pharmacists embedded within 70 primary care and specialty clinics pharmacists who manage chronic disease in collaboration with the providers.
 Geisinger’s clinical pharmacist collaborative practice model provides patients with acute and chronic disease management of multiple chronic disease states including, but not limited to, anticoagulation, diabetes, heart failure, COPD, pain management, neurology/MS, oral chemotherapy, rheumatology, hepatitis C and a home-based medical care program- Geisinger at Home.
 The Medication Therapy Disease Management program was named the recipient of the ASHP Award of Excellence for 2016 and a finalist in Medication Safety for chronic pain management.

 Bradly Winter, Pharm.D.